 Cowen is a professor of Economics at George Mason University and at the Center for the Study of Public Choice.
 He is also the director of the Mercatus Center, which does research to advance the knowledge about how markets solve problems.
 Dr. Cowen writes for the blog Marginal Revolution.
-His latest book is Average Is Over: Powering America Beyond the Age of the Great Stagnation.
+His latest book, Talent, was published in 2022.

 About I.W.
 Arthur